manuel-valles/scala-functional-programming/README.md

 - You can set default values, and omitted them when the function is called.
 - You cannot omit leading default values, unless you name them (even in a different order).

+### 2.7.
+Smart Operations on Strings
+- For formatted strings, similar to printf, you will expand the value with the expected format, e.g. %2.2f will be 2 characters total and 2 decimals precision.
+- The raw interpolator performs no escaping of literals within the string.